jlu-ilr-hydro/odmf/docs/docs/source/odmf/development.md

 # Development

 This chapter is intended to give an overview about the source code structure and the server stack used for ODMF.
-Also it let you understand the database schema which is essential to the development, since a ORM framework is in use.
+Also it should let you understand the database schema, which is essential to the development since a ORM framework is in use.
 So this chapter should be referred to, when developing the platform.
 At the beginning there is a brief introduction to the design of the server system.
 After getting a overview of the platform and its coherences, the [database](development.html#database-erm) is described briefly and the [ORM mapping](development.html#database-orm-mapping) is explained in detail, so when developing you can make use of the `odmf.db`-package.
+A [migration](#migration) part at the end explains the extension of the `ODMF` database schema to fit the `ODM 1.1` schema.

 In the following picture the server stack, consisting of the backend framework [cherrypy](https://cherrypy.org), which connects the [postgres](https://postgres.org) database and renders with the help of templating engine